 Due to the CARD Act, in order to get a credit card, you must be at least 21 years old, have a cosigner or have the financial means to repay your debts.
 If you are a student, credit cards are available to you that meet these guidelines and provide you with a way of building credit.

-For example, the Discover it for Students credit card that offers 0% intro APR for 6 months, and an on-going interest rate of 12.99% – 21.99% variable.
-There is also no annual fee and you can earn 5% to 20% cash back when you shop within Discover’s online shopping mall, while earning 1% cash back for everything else you purchase with your card.
+For example, the Discover it for Students -New!
+Good Grades Rewards credit card that offers 0% intro APR for 6 months, and an on-going interest rate of 12.99% – 21.99% variable.
+There is also no annual fee and you can earn additional cash back when you shop within Discover’s online shopping mall, while earning 1% cash back for everything else you purchase with your card.

 There are plenty of credit cards for students who are trying to build a good credit history.
 Some of these offers include 0% Intro APR, cash back rewards, and travel rewards.
 The credit score needed for some of these cards may vary, so it’s important to know what your credit score is prior to applying for a credit card.